dtcalabro/libDCWeather/README.md

 TWEAKNAME_LIBRARIES = dcweather
 ```

-You must also add it to your project's control file like so
+You must also add it to your project's control file, like so

 ```control
 Depends: mobilesubstrate, com.dcproducts.libdcweather
 ```

-Then you can import the library in your tweak and start using it
+Then you can import the library into your tweak and start using it

 ```objc
 #import <libDCWeather.h>